-Scientists shattered the 50/50 coin toss myth by tossing 350,757 coins, revealing that outcomes aren't as equal as believed.
+Scientists shattered the 50/50 coin toss myth, revealing that outcomes aren't as equal as believed.

-Frantisek Bartos, a PhD candidate studying psychological methods at the University of Amsterdam, conducted a pre-print study on arXiv that built off the original paper from Persi Diaconis.
-His results aligned with that of Diaconis.
-He shared on X (formerly Twitter): "We found overwhelming evidence for a 'same-side' bias predicted by Diaconis and colleagues in 2007: If you start heads-up, the coin is more likely to land heads-up and vice versa.
-How large is the bias?
-In our sample, the mean estimate is 50.8%, CI."
+Building on Diaconis’s research, Frantisek Bartos, a PhD candidate in psychological methods at the University of Amsterdam, conducted a study published on arXiv.
+Bartos’s research supports Diaconis’s findings, pointing to a subtle bias in coin flips: the starting position matters.
+In a post on X (formerly Twitter), Bartos explained, “We found overwhelming evidence for a 'same-side' bias predicted by Diaconis and colleagues in 2007: If you start heads-up, the coin is more likely to land heads-up and vice versa.”
+According to his findings, this “same-side” bias means the coin has a slight edge—around 50.8%—to land on the side it started on.

 About a year ago, we embarked on a quest to answer one of the most intriguing questions: